wp-plugins/wordbooker/readme.txt

 - Your updates will show up with a nifty WordPress logo next to them instead of the normal "Notes" icon, plus a link back to the full entry on your blog.

-= How is this different from the WordPress application? =

-The [WordPress application](http://www.facebook.com/apps/application.php?id=2373049596) allows you to post to your [wordpress.com](http://www.wordpress.com/) blog directly from within Facebook.
-You cannot use the Facebook app with a self-hosted WordPress blog.

-This Wordbook plugin works in the reverse direction.
-When you publish a new post or page, the plugin, in conjunction with the [Wordbooker](http://www.facebook.com/apps/application.php?id=254577506873) Facebook application, cross-posts your new blog entry to your Facebook account.
-You cannot use Wordbooker with a blog hosted at wordpress.com.

 = Why doesn't the Facebook Like / Facebook Share show up properly even though I've enabled it?

 You may need to add the following to the HMTL tag in your theme : xmlns:fb="http://www.facebook.com/2008/fbml".